European Shark Week 2010

 For the fourth year in a row, European Shark Week saw many aquariums and passionate individuals, throughout the UK and the rest of Europe, unite to raise shark awareness and make their voice count.

 An action packed week of activities and fundraising events took place from the 9–17 October.
 The week was celebrated with graffiti shark art, sand sculpting competitions and encounters of the virtual kind, as shark enthusiasts were given the opportunity to dive with a Great White Shark in the world’s first interactive dive cage.
 Supporters took part in a shark trail to help Bruce the shark find his friends and participated in a variety of shark workshops, shark talks, art classes, quizzes, competitions and so much more.

-Thank you to all of you who made your voice count by actively working with us to encourage MEPs.
-Your support has helped to win another victory for shark conservation.
+Thank you to all of you who made your voice count - your support has helped to win another victory for shark conservation.

 You have added an item to your shopping basket.

 Your ID and Password were blank.
 Would you like to create a new account?